JiaweiChenKodomo/Multi-Cam-python/readme.md

 The real issue is likely `gvfs-gphoto2-volume-monitor` holding up the camera storage.
 On Raspbian OS, one would need to kill `gvfs-gphoto2-volume-monitor` before connecting to the camera.
 This is done automatically in the `server3.py` code.

 ## Automatically start the server on start up.
-1. On the Raspberry Pi (etc.) controling the camera (i.e., the server), run the startup script by adding the following line to `/etc/rc.local`:
+On the Raspberry Pi (etc.) controling the camera (i.e., the server), run the startup script by adding the following line to `/etc/rc.local`:
  `sudo bash /home/peer/Desktop/MultiCamCui/Documents/startup.sh &`
 The directory should be changed according to the directory of the project.
 See `./etc/rc.local` in the project directory for example. ` /etc/rc.local` needs to be set to execuatble:
 `sudo chmod -x /etc/rc.local`.
+## Run the client code to control the cameras remotely.
-2. To trigger camera events, run the 'client2.py' and put in instructions as prompted on any machine.
-In 'client2.py', the IP and the names of the servers needs manual input.
+To trigger camera events, run the 'client2.py' and put in instructions as prompted on any machine.
+In 'client2.py', the IP and the names of the servers need to be specified.
 *****

 # How to use the sample app by Canon
  1.Connect the camera to your PC with a USB cable.